utopia-foss/utopia/doc/guides/tutorial.rst

 .. hint::

-  Inside the docker image, the home directory of the ``utopia`` user is mapped to a local directory on your host machine, usually your current working directory.
+  Inside the docker container, the home directory of the ``utopia`` user is mapped to a local directory on your host machine, usually your current working directory.
   You will find the ``utopia_output`` there.

 You should see three different folders:

 * ``config``: Here, all the model configuration files are stored.
 You already learned how to set parameters in the terminal through the command line interface.
 But from the number of files inside the folder you can probably already guess that there are more options to set parameters.
 You will explore the possibilities below.
 * ``data``: Here, the simulation data is stored.
 * ``eval``: Here, the results of the data evaluation are stored.
 All saved plots are inside this folder.

 This directory structure already hints at the three basic steps that are executed during a model run: